School of Christian Thought

 The Department of Classics and Biblical Languages combines two overlapping spheres of academic study.
 Classics focuses on the study of the languages, literature, history, philosophy, archaeology, and art of the Ancient Greek and Roman world.
 Biblical Languages equips students specifically to read and interpret the Christian Scriptures in their original languages and context.
 There is great overlap between the Classical and Biblical world and valuable insights can be gained from studying them together.
 The New Testament was written by Jews in the language of Greece to a world ruled by Rome.
 Studying Classics broadly can therefore provide valuable insights into the context of Christianity and the Bible.

 The Biblical Languages major and minor are designed for students who desire to read and interpret the Christian Scriptures within their social, historical and linguistic contexts.
 The major or minor in Biblical Languages is appropriate for individuals preparing for vocational ministry and any serious student of the biblical traditions.
-The major includes Advanced Reading and Syntax in both Hebrew and Greek, while the minor program includes basic grammar for both Hebrew and Greek and Reading and Syntax II in Hebrew or Greek.
+The major includes advanced reading and syntax in both Hebrew and Greek, while the minor program requires at least two intermediate-level courses in Hebrew or Greek.

-Latin is an integral part of the study of History, Government, Philosophy and Christianity and enables students in these and other disciplines to develop their training, skill and understanding in reading texts integral to their academic work.
+Latin is an integral part of the study of History, Government, Philosophy, and Christianity and enable students in these and other disciplines to develop their training, skill, and understanding in reading texts integral to their academic work.
 The course offerings in Latin are designed to enable students to develop proficiency in understanding the Latin language, in reading Latin literature, and in appreciating classical and medieval civilization.

 Department of Theology

 The mission of the Department of Theology is to provide students with a foundation in the classical theological disciplines, facilitate intellectual and spiritual growth, and equip individuals in skills essential to Christian ministry.
-To accomplish this mission, the Department of Theology offers four majors and four minors: Christianity, Biblical Studies, Practical Theology and Theological Studies.
+To accomplish this mission, the Department of Theology offers four majors and four minors: Christianity, Biblical Studies, Practical Theology, and Theological Studies.
 These courses of study help students achieve an intelligent and meaningful understanding of the Christian faith, its history and its practices.
 They are appropriate for men and women who plan to enter a vocation in Christian ministry.
 They are also appropriate for individuals who desire to serve in active lay ministry.
-Many students who complete one of our majors may wish to continue their studies either in our Master of Arts in Theological Studies (MATS), Master of Arts in Christian Leadership (MATS), Master of Divinity (MDiv) or in the Master of Arts in Biblical Languages (MABL).
+Many students who complete one of our majors may wish to continue their studies either in our Master of Arts in Theological Studies (MATS), Master of Arts in Christian Leadership (MATS), Master of Divinity (MDiv), Master of Arts in Biblical Languages (MABL) Master of Arts in Apologetics (MAA), or Master of Arts in Classics and Early Christianity (MACEC).

 Master of Arts in Apologetics (MAA)